cielziyun/CODEWORDs/SKO/WEEK 8/readme.md

 *Codes and function by Karen*

 # REFLECTION
 Week 8 is a busy week.
 I had capstone projects and Japanese exams in due.
 I also experimented with After effects a lot during this semester.
 I found that expressions are also used in this software.
-I watched Andrew Kramer's videos [link to the website](https://www.videocopilot.net/) and noticed that he creates plug-ins for After effects and some other software by writing functions.
+I watched Andrew Kramer's videos [link to the website](https://www.videocopilot.net/) and noticed that he creates plug-ins for After effects by writing functions.
+Although I didn't understand how to achieve that, I think codes may be a useful tool in my future design career.

+After class, I tried to use p5js and follow my paper prototype to create the same results from it.
+However, I failed to combine every single sketch together.
+I think it will be much convenient to do it using AE.
+Therefore, it's less meaningful for me to stick with my paper prototype.
+I changed my methods of developing my codes, to search for functions according to the effects that I need for my projects.